pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 Support level: **Compatible**

 [SQLAlchemy](https://www.sqlalchemy.org/) is a popular ORM framework for Python.
-To get all dependencies in your application, you can use `pip install SQLAlchemy==1.4.44` command.
+To get all dependencies in your application, you can use the `pip install SQLAlchemy==1.4.44` command.
 It is recommended to use SQLAlchemy 1.4.44 or later versions.

-For an example of using SQLAlchemy to build a TiDB application, see [Build a Simple CRUD App with TiDB and Python](/develop/dev-guide-sample-application-python.md).
+For an example of using SQLAlchemy to build a TiDB application, see [Build a Simple CRUD App with TiDB and Python](/develop/dev-guide-sample-application-python.md#step-2-get-the-code).

 </div>
 <div label="peewee">

 Support level: **Compatible**

 [peewee](http://docs.peewee-orm.com/en/latest/) is a popular ORM framework for Python.
-To get all dependencies in your application, you can use `pip install peewee==3.15.4` command.
+To get all dependencies in your application, you can use the `pip install peewee==3.15.4` command.
 It is recommended to use peewee 3.15.4 or later versions.

-For an example of using peewee to build a TiDB application, see [Build a Simple CRUD App with TiDB and Python](/develop/dev-guide-sample-application-python.md).
+For an example of using peewee to build a TiDB application, see [Build a Simple CRUD App with TiDB and Python](/develop/dev-guide-sample-application-python.md#step-2-get-the-code).

 </div>
 </SimpleTab>